bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         3. Add as many ideas and connections (Don't stop early, keep going until the timer ends)
         4. If you still have ideas, reset the timer and do it again
         5. Take a photo of your mind map and upload it to your proposal (YourName-Mindmap.jpg)

-        I'm going not going to do this for this project.
-I think it is valuable, but for this project it would be better for me to use the 15 minutes to see what other people have done already.
-I'm going to researh our competatros in the app store.
-Otherwise all my branches of my mind map would be different units instead of different featrues.
-This idea is a very basic app, and might do well to stay basic (and avoid feature creep).

     2. Organize a List (15 minutes)
         1. Set a timer for 15 minutes
         2. Make a list on paper (or Markdown) and capture all your ideas from the mindmap